jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 Source: Yuan et al. (2018)

 Note: The easiest way is to train or retrain the network with original images and adversarial ones, both with the original label.
 The hypothesis is that the network gets more robust to adversarial patterns.
-Classifier robustyfing uses

 ---